level-it/EntityFramework.Utilities/README.md

+## Level IT contribution
+This fork of [RudeySH EntityFramework.Utilities](https://github.com/RudeySH/EntityFramework.Utilities) adds a way to retrieve the ids of new rows when performing a batch insert.
+This forks was only tested in our use cases and we don't guarantee that it is bug free.

+# Orignal README

 This a fork that adds various features and bugfixes to the original EFUtilities by Mikael Eliasson.
 Below is a modified version of the original README.md.

 ## The goal